 You can always look to the online calendar to see the service schedule:

 Midweek Holy Eucharist on MDI Wednesdays at Church of Our Father at 8 am Using the readings appointed for the day in the Book of Common Prayer, we will have a service Holy Eucharist.
-On the first Wednesday of the month, we will use a Rite I liturgy.
+On the first Wednesday of the month, we use a Rite I liturgy.

 Vaccinations expected, unless medically prohibited Everyone masked indoors Socially distanced seating is available, not required Outdoor coffee hour, weather permitting Sanitize your hands prior to receiving Communion.

 The Bread and Wine are both offered at Communion.
 Receiving the Bread only is a full communion.
 If individuals wish to receive the Wine, they should sip lightly from the Cup from the Chalice Bearer.
 For safety reasons, Intinction - dipping the Bread into the Wine - is not an option.

 God bless you for keeping our church, our community, and our loved ones safe.

 If you or a close contact tests positive for Covid, please let Mother Holly know so we can support you in your recovery and communicate with the community as necessary about their possible exposure to the virus while maintaining confidentiality and pastoral privacy.

 Assisting at Services